 - Effective July 1, 2013: Interest rates are adjusted yearly based on the 10-year U.S. Treasury note index rate.
-The interest rate cap for undergraduate subsidized and unsubsidized loans is 8.25%.
-The cap for graduate unsubsidized loans is 9.5%.
+The interest rate cap for undergraduate Federal Direct Subsidized and Unsubsidized Loans is 8.25%.
+The cap for graduate Federal Direct Unsubsidized Loans is 9.5%.

 - Interest starts accruing upon disbursement.